bpi/bhq_translation/tua_old.md

 Fine Tuning
 =============================

 **This can be a time consuming exercise to translate because we need pairs of sound stimuli that are closely matched and recorded correctly.
-We are therefore not using any new sound stimuli.
-However, we offer customization of the sound labels and you also have the option to omit some sound pairs.**

-### Customize the list
+It is important that you follow the instructions below to help us reduce the workload.**

+### Stimulus planning
 The lists below are the sounds used in the English version of BrainHQ.
 You will need to produce an equivalent set in your language.

 **Important**